tox-dev/tox/docs/config.rst

     ``A`` will pass both ``A`` and ``a``.

-    Some variables are always passed through to ensure the basic functionality of standard library functions or tooling like pip:
+    Some variables are always passed through to ensure the basic functionality of standard library functions or tooling like pip.
+    This is also not case sensitive on all platforms except Windows:

     * passed through on all platforms: ``CURL_CA_BUNDLE``, ``PATH``, ``LANG``, ``LANGUAGE``,